 About Manuel Cebrian

-Dr. Manuel Cebrian is research team leader with the Data61 Unit at CSIRO in Melbourne, Australia.
+Dr. Manuel Cebrian is principal research scientist with the Data61 Unit at CSIRO in Melbourne, Australia.
 He

 is currently the Scholar-in-Residence at Graphext, a platform for creating

 finding expertise in the public conversation.
 Cebrian is a founding member of

 Cooperation, an MIT Media Lab research group.
 He serves as a member